bytecodealliance/wamr.dev/content/en/blog/introduction_to_wamr_running_modes/index.md

   ```sh
   cmake -DWAMR_BUILD_INTERP=1 -DWAMR_BUILD_JIT=1 -DWAMR_BUILD_FAST_JIT=1 -B build
   ```
-  The above command compiles the Classic Interpreter, LLVM JIT, and Fast JIT Execution engine into your binary, allowing you to choose between them at execution time.
+  The above command compiles the Classic Interpreter, LLVM JIT, and Fast JIT Execution engine into your binary.

+**The default Execution Engine when compiling multiple Engines into binary:**

+1. When you compile all three execution engines: the JIT layers tier-up on the fly feature is automatically on; firstly, it starts on Fast JIT mode, then gradually switch to more efficient LLVM JIT mode.

+2. When you compile one of the JIT execution engines, and with either explicitly or implicitly included Classic Interpreter: the JIT execution engine will be chosen as the default Execution Engine.

 ### Control the execution mode